VazkiiMods/Botania/doc/omake.md

 Functional Flower in Botania.
 It's inspired by the character profiles included with the games of the [Touhou Project](https://en.touhouwiki.net/wiki/Touhou_Project).

-These profiles were authored by williewillus and Alwinfy.

 ## Pure Daisy
 ### Angelically Pure White
 * Gender: Gender is irrelevant for flowers (they/them)